spacemit-com/docs/en/device/boot.md

 #Creating rootfs.img
 mkfs.ubifs -F -m 2048 -e 124KiB -c 8124 -x zlib -o output/rootfs.img -d input_rootfs/

-#input_bootfs和input_rootfs应该存放bootfs和rootfs中的文件
+#input_bootfs and input_rootfs should contain the files to be included in the bootfs and rootfs partitions, respectively.
-# For example, for bootfs, include the following files: Image.itb, env_k1-x.txt, k1-x.bmp
+# For example, for bootfs, include the following files: Image.itb, env_k1-x.txt, bianbu.bmp

 #Different NANDs require modification of the corresponding parameters; here are some parameter descriptions:
 -m 2048：Sets the minimum input/output unit size to 2048 bytes (2 KiB), which should match the page size of the NAND Flash.